 Below is a summary of some of capella’s main features.
 If you have a specific requirement that you cannot see please contact us or download and try out the free trial version.

-- The New Score Wizard With five simple question and answer steps you can create a good looking score.
+- The Score Wizard With five simple question and answer steps you can create a good looking score.
 Click here to see the wizard screens

 1. Select the type of score from a wide range of combinations of instruments in any of the major European languages

 2. Create headings such as score title and composer.

 3. Specify the margins and page numbering layout

 5. Select the time signature

 - The Template Selector is the quickest option to create new scores.
 Pick a representative model/template from a comprehensive list of score types and an empty score containing the appropriate vocal and instrumental staves is created.
 You then need only add or remove the odd part.

 Scripts Scripts give users the ability to improve capella in the areas that matter to them.
 They provide great flexibility to capella without adding lots of options that would make menus overly complex.
 Only those that you want need to be added to the script menu area.
 Click on script library guide for a detailed guided to over a hundred existing scripts.
 See the lute music example on the right.

 - The Gallery system allows you to design and save your own notes, graphics or transposing symbols.
 Gallery graphics are pasted into a score in the same relative position to notes as the original graphic from which they were created.
 This means that the Gallery can usefully be used to provide a shortcut method of pasting regularly used symbols into non standard positions.